 • Equalizing Mode - The battery charger is delivering the equalize voltage to the batteries.
 Refer to Table 3-3 to determine the equalize voltage.
 Equalization charging can only be enabled while the charger is in Float Charge or in Battery SaverTM mode.
-To turn on Equalize Charging, ensure the LCD display reads "FLOAT" or "BattSave", press the MENU button until you see the "EQUALIZE Disabled" menu, and then press the CHANGE button.
-The display quickly reads "EQUALIZE Request", and then "EQUALIZE EQING."
+To turn on Equalize Charging, ensure the LCD display reads "Float" or "Full Chg", press the MENU button until you see the "EQUALIZE Disabled" menu, and then press the CHANGE button.
+The display quickly reads "EQUALIZE Request", and then "EQUALIZE EQing."
 The Equalize Charge continues for four hours, and then automatically stops and returns to Float Charging.
-The Equalize Charge can be manually stopped by pressing the MENU button until you see the "EQUALIZE EQing" menu, and then press the CHANGE button.
-The display should then read "EQUAL-IZE Disabled".

-During equalization the batteries begin gassing and bubbling vigorously (which consumes water).
+The Equalize Charge can be manually stopped by pressing the MENU button until you see the "EQUALIZE EQing" menu, and then pressing the CHANGE button.
+The display will read "EQUALIZE Disabled".
+During equalization, the batteries begin gassing and bubbling vigorously (which consumes water).
 Ensure that each cell has adequate distilled water levels prior to equalizing, and be sure to add water as needed after equalizing.